The Longest Daycare: Spiritual sequels

 Subsequent episodes involving Maggie as a protagonist have been produced including 2015's "Puffless" and 2020's "The Incredible Lightness of Being a Baby."

-On March 6, 2020, a new short film with Maggie Simpson called Playdate with Destiny premiered with the release of Onward from Disney and Pixar, with a further short featuring Maggie Simpson titled The Force Awakens from Its Nap released on Disney+ on May 4, 2021, Star Wars day.
+On March 6, 2020, a new short film with Maggie Simpson called Playdate with Destiny premiered with the release of Onward from Disney and Pixar, with a further short featuring Maggie Simpson titled The Force Awakens from Its Nap released on Disney+ on May 4, 2021, Star Wars Day.
 It is the first of a series of shorts featuring The Simpsons, crossing over with other franchises on Disney+, throughout 2021.
+In 2023, another short film was released with Maggie Simpson celebrating Star Wars Day called Rogue Not Quite One.